Saul David was born in Monmouth in 1966 and educated at Ampleforth College and Edinburgh and Glasgow Universities

 An experienced broadcaster, Saul appears often on British radio and television.
 His TV presenting credits include the Escape From… series for Five (2004), Sky One’s genealogy series So You Think You’re Royal?
 (2007) and three programmes for the BBC’s flagship history series Timewatch: The Queen’s Lover (2001), The Greatest Knight (2008) and the Queen Elizabeth’s Lost Guns (February 2009).
 He was an on-screen expert on BBC2’s virtual battle series Time Commanders (2004) and is a regular contributor to history programmes on all channels.
 Two of his books – Mutiny at Salerno and Zulu – have been made into documentaries.
 More recently he presented Filton’s Fabulous Flying Machines for BBC1 (June 2010) and How The Rest Got Home, a 70th anniversary programme about the British soldiers who escaped from France after Dunkirk, for Radio 4 (June 2010).
 His 3 x 1 hour series on the history of military logistics – Bullets, Boots and Bandages: How Wars are Really Won – was aired on BBC4 in February 2012.
 In 2014 he presented a documentary on World War One horses for BBC4 and appeared in a Channel 5 film on The First Great Escape and two episodes of BBC2’s The Birth of Empire.
 In 2015 he featured in programmes on the Spanish Armada, the Duke of Wellington, the Battle of Waterloo, the history of Spain and the secret rescue of Ethiopia’s Jews.
-In 2106 he will present World War Two: A Timewatch Guide and appear in a six-part series on Adolf Hitler.
+In 2106 he presented World War Two: A Timewatch Guide and Russia: A Timewatch Guide, and appeared in a six-part series on Adolf Hitler.

 Saul gives frequent talks about military history and has spoken at all the major literary festivals.
 He has also lectured at the Security Service (MI5), the National Army Musuem and the Imperial War Museum.
 He has led history tours to India and the Crimea, and has appeared as a guest speaker on The World ship.

 Saul is Professor of Military History at the University of Buckingham and Programme Director for Buckingham’s London-based MPhil in Military History.

 He lives in Somerset with his wife and three daughters.